cnobile2012/dcolumn/README.rst

 This can be done, because any type of field can be represented as a string.
 There are two methods on any model you define as a **Dcolumn** model that does conversion in and out of the type you have set.

+DColumn now will only work with Django 3.2 and above and therefore only Python 3.6 and above.

 .. warning::
    Version 2.0 is a partial rewrite of **Django DColumns** and is NOT